akimi-yano/climbing-footwork-classification/climbing_footwork_classification_app/README.md

 The frontend was built using Python and Streamlit, and it was deployed on Streamlit Cloud Community.

 ### Backend
-The backend was built using Python and Flask, and it was deployed on Google Cloud Platform after containerized with Docker.
+The backend was built using Python and Flask, and it was deployed on Google Cloud Platform's Cloud Run after containerized with Docker.

 ### Thank you !
 The experience to build an AI powered application end-to-end was wonderful, and it was a great learning experience.
 I would love to continue extending on top this idea and build a even more powerful and comprehensive app with much better model's performance.
 Thank you for your time taking a look at my project !